bulib/dataWebsite/talks/citing-data/slides.md

 # Why cite data?

-##
+## Data is part of the research record

+## Citing data helps others reuse data

-##
+## Increase openness and transparency

 # Principles of Data Citation

 ## These are from [Force11](https://www.force11.org/group/joint-declaration-data-citation-principles-final)

-+ Belief that data is part of the research record
-+ Data is part of our scholarly output
-+ Citing data is a "good research practice"
-+ Citing data facilitates data reuse

 ## Importance